stepchowfun/toast/README.md

 **NOTE:** Piping `curl` to `sh` is dangerous since the server might be compromised.
 If you're concerned about this, you can download and inspect the installation script or choose one of the other installation methods.

-#### Customizing the installation

-The installation script supports the following environment variables:
+The installation script can be customized with the following environment variables:

 - `VERSION=x.y.z` (defaults to the latest version)
 - `PREFIX=/path/to/install` (defaults to `/usr/local/bin`)